moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/kev/_index.md

 visible on vulnerability report and details pages, and usable for filtering and policy setting.
-The implementation will leverage the existing Package Metadata Database (PMDB, also known as license-db) infrastructure for advisory pull-and-enrichment, The flow is as follows:
+The implementation will leverage the existing Package Metadata Database (PMDB, also known as license-db) infrastructure for advisory pull-and-enrichment.
+The flow is as follows:

 ```mermaid